 - Indoor behavior: No running, jumping, or loud screaming at others.
-We expect everyone to use "walking feet" and "inside voices" while indoors to maintain a calm and peaceful environment. - Food and drink: Consume food and beverages in designated areas only.
+We expect everyone to use "walking feet" and "inside voices" while indoors to maintain a calm and peaceful environment.
+Excessive uncontrollable crying or tantrums that frightens other children will need to be discussed with the administration. - Consistent and early arrival: The educational portion of the program, for Toddlers through PreK, begins at 9:00am.
+We consider 9:30am a late arrival.
+We ask that parents consider the disruptions and adhere to a consistent routine to help transistion children into Kindergarten. - Food and drink: Consume food and beverages in designated areas only.
 Children are not allowed to walk around the facility with food, cups, or bottles to prevent spills and accidents.
+Children are not allowed to walk into the center holding food or candy.
+You may place food in an appropriate food/lunch container and notify a staff member.
+The child can eat the meal at the designated meal times.
 This means children even babies are not allowed to lay down with a bottle or sippy-cup during nap, or walk around with a pacifier. - Safety: No child is to exit the front door or gate, or any classroom door without an accompanying adult.
 Children who are "escape artists" must understand the danger this presents to themselves. - Language: No name-calling, teasing, swearing, or use of inappropriate phrases such as "shut up", "Your ugly" or such phrases that are hurtful.
 Additionally, we consistently teach children to refrain from tattling or engaging in "potty talk." - Playtime conduct: We do not permit finge "gunplay", talk of weapons or what they would do with them, or any form of violent play within the facility.
 This has become difficult because younger and younger children are now being exposed to violent super hero movies and boys especially want to immolate them.
-Please be concise of what is being shown at home, often makes its way back to school. - We Respect Each Other and Keep our Hands to Ourselves: - Roughhousing, hitting, pushing, biting, grabbing, kicking, pulling, pinching, and spitting at others, including parents, are not allowed.
+Please be concise of what is being shown at home, often makes its way back to school.

+- No toys from home: This presents a logistical complication for staff to keep up with toys from home so they are not lost in the classroom.
+Children also become protective of their own home belongings and sharing is often difficult. - We Respect Each Other and Keep our Hands to Ourselves: - Roughhousing, hitting, pushing, biting, grabbing, kicking, pulling, pinching, and spitting at others, including parents, are not allowed.
 We promote a culture of respect and kindness towards others. - Lifting, carrying, climbing, or sitting on other children is not permitted to ensure their safety and well-being. - We Respect our Belongings and our Environment: - Toys: Standing on, hitting with, pounding with, throwing toys or other center items at others is not permitted.
 We encourage children to treat toys and materials with care and respect. - Furniture: Standing on or jumping off furniture is not allowed to prevent accidents and injuries.